cdungca/comparing-classifiers/README.md

 |nr.employed|number of employees - quarterly indicator (numeric)|
 |y|has the client subscribed a term deposit? (binary: 'yes','no')|

-Target field in the dataset is y.
+The target is a binary field y which specifies if the marketing contact is successful with the value of "yes."

-To start the analysis, we've looked at the data distribution on the categorical fields and performed pre-processing or cleaning of data.
+To start the analysis, we've looked at the data distribution on the categorical fields and performed additional pre-processing.

-Here are some of the data distributions:
+Data distributions of some fields:

 ![alt text](https://github.com/cdungca/comparing-classifiers/blob/main/images/age_distribution.png "Age Distribution")